-Vitamin C supplements and hot teas are always a great idea for preventing colds, but I always like to double my flu prevention with a high dose of antioxidants to create a natural barrier against viruses and pathogens.
+Vitamin C supplements and hot teas are useful for preventing colds and other winter respiratory infections, but I like to double my flu shield with a high dose of antioxidants to create a natural barrier against viruses and pathogens.
 My daily smoothies and juices contain tons of nutrients, but this one is the ultimate immunity boosting weapon.

-Here are the main nutrients we should feed our body with as often as possible to support the natural detoxification function of our cells and to build a strong immune system:
+There are some key nutrients we should feed our body with as often as possible to support the natural detoxification function of our cells and to build a strong immune system:

 Antioxidants – to reduce the damage of free radicals and support the natural detox function of our cells.
 All the colorful fresh vegetables and fruits contain antioxidants, especially the red, magenta and yellow ones, so make sure you eat plenty of these daily.